Dan4Life/Competitive-Programming/README.md

 Also, I have a lot more submissions that I haven't yet included but I'll do that some day...

-Username is Dan4life on most CP Sites and most of the OI submissions can be checked on my oj.uz account :)
+Most of the OI submissions can be checked on my oj.uz account :)

 CF:   Dan4Life

 AtCoder:   Dan4Life

 CodeChef:   Dan4Life

-...
+Oj.uz:   Dan4Life

+I'm starting to see a pattern here...